b1g-b33f/b1g-b33f.github.io/_posts/2025-11-30-Chessy Does it SQL Injection Authentication Bypass.md

 author: Shawn Szczepkowski
 ---

+Today we will be covering the Cheesy Does it SQL Inejection lab from [bugforge.io](https://bugforge.io).
+This is an easy rated lab.

 We know todays lab is SQL Injection but as usual we don't know where.
 After registering a user and exploring the sites functionality I was not getting a hit on anything.

 When looking for SQL Injection in labs like this, I tend to look at the login last.
 It appears I should have started there first.